 Selected Presentations and Invited Lectures:

 “The Role of Social Media in the Transnational Promulgation of Central African Judaism.”
-Association for the Study of the Middle East and Africa, Washington, D.C., forthcoming October 2017.
+Association for the Study of the Middle East and Africa, Washington, D.C., October 2017.

 “The Lost Tribes of Israel: Yesterday and Today.”
 Brigham Young University, April 2017.